What Was The Apollo 11 Heat Shield Made Of?

 Exploring Heat Shield Solutions for Apollo’s Command Module

-In the high-stakes arena of space exploration, safeguarding the Apollo command module against the intense heat of reentry was a paramount concern.
-This led to a series of innovative tests focusing on various materials that could offer effective protection.
-A key facility in this quest was the 9- x 6-foot Thermal Structures Tunnel at Langley Research Center.
+In the thrilling world of space exploration, the top priority was keeping the Apollo command module safe from the intense heat of re-entry.
+This challenge sparked a series of groundbreaking tests to find materials that could offer the best protection.
+At the heart of this quest was the 9- x 6-foot Thermal Structures Tunnel at Langley Research Center.

 Project FIRE: A Crucial Step Forward